laurelch/hexagon/README.md

 - [x] Distance does not reflect third coordinate.
 - [x] While player is moving, the user can still click to interfere the move.

+Lv.
+2
+- [ ] irregular shape is not rotated in center

 ### Utilities
 * Add bach script to convert MOV to GIF.